moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Get Started with MoveIt Motion Planning using RViz

 * Learn how to use the generated configuration files to plan and visualize motion with MoveIt in RViz.
-  Check out the `MoveIt Quickstart in Rviz tutorial <https://moveit.picknik.ai/humble/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.html>`_ for a step-by-step guide.
+  Check out the :doc:`MoveIt Quickstart in Rviz tutorial </doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial>` for a step-by-step guide.

 Write Your First C++ MoveIt Application

-* Write your first C++ application using MoveIt with `this tutorial <https://moveit.picknik.ai/humble/doc/tutorials/your_first_project/your_first_project.html>`_, and familiarize yourself with the ``MoveGroupInterface`` and use it to plan, execute, and visualize motion plans for your robot from `this example <https://moveit.picknik.ai/humble/doc/examples/move_group_interface/move_group_interface_tutorial.html>`_.
+* Write your first C++ application using MoveIt with :doc:`this tutorial </doc/tutorials/your_first_project/your_first_project>`, and familiarize yourself with the ``MoveGroupInterface`` and use it to plan, execute, and visualize motion plans for your robot from :doc:`this example </doc/examples/move_group_interface/move_group_interface_tutorial>`.

 URDF vs SRDF: Understand the Differences

-* See the `URDF and SRDF <https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html>`_ page for more details on the components of the URDF and SRDF mentioned in this tutorial.
+* See the :doc:`URDF and SRDF </doc/examples/urdf_srdf/urdf_srdf_tutorial>` page for more details on the components of the URDF and SRDF mentioned in this tutorial.

-Setup IKFast Inverse Kinematics Solver
+Setup Custom Inverse Kinematics Solvers

-* A faster IK solver than the default KDL solver is available, but it requires some additional setup steps.
+* Faster IK solvers than the default KDL solver are available.
-  For more information, refer to the `Kinematics/IKFast <https://moveit.picknik.ai/humble/doc/examples/ikfast/ikfast_tutorial.html>`_.
+  For more information, refer to the :doc:`IKFast Kinematics SolverIKFast </doc/examples/ikfast/ikfast_tutorial>` and :doc:`TRAC-IK Kinematics Solver </doc/examples/trac_ik/trac_ik_tutorial>`.